 June 3, 1808, Jefferson Finis Davis was born in Christian County, now Todd County.
 From 1821-24 he returned to Kentucky from Mississippi, where he studied at Transylvania University in Lexington.
 In 1835 his first marriage took place in Louisville, however his wife died 3 months later in Louisiana.
 Davis was a U.S. Representative and Senator from Mississippi and the 23rd U.S. Secretary of War.
 He was also President of the Confederate States of America from February 18, 1861 to May 10, 1865 upon his capture by the Union Army.

-February 12, 1809, Abraham Lincoln was born in Hodgenville.
+February 12, 1809, Abraham Lincoln was born near Hodgenville on the south fork of the Nolin River, Larue County.
 He was the second child of Thomas and Nancy Lincoln.
 At the age of 21, he left home and canoed to New Salem, Illinois, where he signed on to a local riverboat firm.
 At 37 he was granted U.S. Patent No. 6469 which details the invention of an inflatable bellows system meant to improve the navigation of boats in shallow waters.
 At 52 he became our 16th President.

 December 24, 1809, Kit Carson was born in Richmond.
 He spent his childhood in Missouri and when he left home, to travel west, to become a fur trapper, he was unable to write his name.
 Kit became known as a White Indian.
 He learned the universal sign language used by western tribes and spoke 6 different Indian tongues.
 At 25 he took an Indian wife for 5 blankets, 3 mules and a gun.
 The first 30 seconds of the video provides a fine synopsis of his legend.
 Picture